 1970 (Age 30): Hong Kong – Bruce and Brandon fly to Hong Kong and are welcomed by fans of The Green Hornet Show.
 Bruce sends Unicorn to talk to Run Run Shaw on his behalf and inform Shaw that he would be willing to do a movie for him for $10K.
 Shaw makes counter-offer of a seven year contract and $2K per film which Bruce declines.

-1971- July (Age 31): Thailand – Filming begins for The Big Boss (released in the U.S. as Fists of Fury).
-The Big Boss opens in Hong Kong to great reviews and mobs of fans.
+1971- July (Age 31): Thailand – Filming begins for The Big Boss (1971) which was released in the U.S. as Fists of Fury (1971).
+The Big Boss (1971) opens in Hong Kong to great reviews and mobs of fans.
 Proceeds to gross more than $3.5 million in little than three weeks.

 1971 – December 7 (Age 31): Hong Kong – Bruce receives telegram, notifying him that he had not been chosen for the part in the upcoming series, The Warrior.
 This series was later released as Kung-Fu, staring David Carradine, who doesn’t know anything about martial arts.
 (The show aired as ABC-TVs Movie of the Week on February 21, 1972.)

-1972 (Age 32): Rome, Italy – Location shots are made for Bruce Lee’s third film The Way of the Dragon (released in the U.S. as The Return of the Dragon).
+1972 (Age 32): Rome, Italy – Location shots are made for Bruce Lee’s third film The Way of the Dragon (1972), which was released in the U.S. as The Return of the Dragon.
 This time Bruce gets almost complete control of the movie, which he writes, directs, and stars in.
 Chuck Norris is Bruce’s adversary in the final fight scene.
 Again, this film surpasses all records set by his previous two films.

 1972 – December 28 (Age 32): Oakland Bruce’s brother, James, dies of “Black Lung.”